 Some events will be conducted via Zoom.
 All Yale students have a Yale enterprise Zoom account; you will need to download and install Zoom on your device, then use the “Sign In Via SSO” option to access your Yale Zoom account.

 Visit the Zoom Quick Guide for setup instructions and more information.

 Update Your Student Information

-The Student Information System (SIS) powers academic processes including course registration, financial aid, and transcript orders.
-It is important to add and maintain personal information such as your emergency contacts and mailing address to the system.
-Log in to SIS, then follow the automatic prompts to get started.
+Yale Hub enables academic processes such as registration, financial aid, and transcript orders.
+Information such as your emergency contacts and mailing address need to be added to the system by you.
+Log into Yale Hub, then follow the automatic prompts to get started.

 Set Up Virtual Private Network (VPN)